CHMEX/VOTE2019/README.md

 # Use of Funds:

-* Increasing Infrastructer to all Regions :world_map:.
+* Increasing Infrastructer to all Regions :world_map:
 * 10% of mined funds to LABS :microscope: ( min.
 150 KMD per Month )
 * 10% of mined funds to PIRATE :sailboat:	:anchor:	( min.
 150 KMD per Month )
-* Dedicating more time to the KMD Eco System.
+* Dedicating more time to the KMD Eco System
 * **If I get lucky to mine a big Block ( check: www.notarystats.info ) with Reward >= 500KMD I will Airdrop 67% of it to my Voters.**

 If I get elected I can setup, Pay and $BUIDL for more Servers for the next wave of Assetchains in 2019/2020.